bmichanderson/Geleznowia/Geleznowia_analyses.md

 # *Geleznowia* ddRAD analyses
 Author: B.M.
 Anderson

-These notes outline the analyses run on ddRAD data to generate results for the paper "[Title]"
+These notes outline the analyses run on ddRAD data to generate results for the paper "Using RADseq to resolve species boundaries in a morphologically complex group of yellow-flowered shrubs (*Geleznowia*, Rutaceae)"
 All scripts are assumed to be in an accessible folder for relative calls, indicated here as a directory in home called `~/scripts/`